Student Records (Registrar / Admin Needs)Student Privacy Rights

 *Although TCC has designated photographs as directory information, these will appear only in TCC generated information such as the College publications and website.

-Students may choose to withhold all, or some, of the designated directory information by completing the Request to Prevent Disclosure of Directory Information form in the Admissions and Enrollment Services office.
+Students may choose to withhold all, or some, of the designated directory information by completing the Request to Prevent Disclosure of Directory Information form in the Admissions and Records office.
 Photo identification is required to complete this form.
 Once this occurs, any future release of such information requires written permission of the student.

 Students should be aware that, according to the Code of Federal Regulations 99.31(A)(1)(i)(B), TCC may disclose information to third parties outside of the institution to whom the College has outsourced services or functions.
 One such example is a collection agency acting on behalf of TCC.